 Today’s line up of beautiful brass desk lamps is by way of some serious interiors displacement activity.
 I’m actually on the hunt for a task lamp to light up my workbench when I’m bookbinding.

 I was dreaming of something beautiful and elegant that glows with metaillic gorgeousness.
-A desk lamp that lifts my spirits every time I see it it and inspires my creative endeavours.
-Turns out that what I need to buy is a much more workmanlike, utilitarian and pretty darn ugly daylight lamp.
+A desk lamp that lifts my spirits and inspires my creative endeavours.
+Turns out that what I need is much more workmanlike and utilitarian.
+Actually, I have to buy a pretty darn ugly daylight lamp.
 (Meh).

 Turning back to more aesthetic matters, brass is a beautifully warm-toned material and ideally suited to lighting.
 It also looks amazing against dark walls and backgrounds.
 So if you have painted your walls in the currently popular dark shades of grey, blue or green (or are thinking about it) then brass lighting, along with other brass accents, is the perfect partner.
 Or, as in the image above, team brass with blush pink – it’s a joyful and sophisticated combination.